szpak/CDeliveryBoy/README.md

 Continuous Delivery solution for Gradle based FOSS projects.

+## Vision

+Long time ago the vision sprung to my mind.
+Starting my new FOSS project I would like to be able to get a (doing nothing) template with all build-related stuff and Continuous Delivery to the Central Repository fully configured withing a few (at most several) minutes.
+Just to be able to immediately focus on the main problem to solve (aka "business logic"), not the infrastructure around.
+CDeliveryBoy is an attempt to achieve that.
+I already use it in my [projects](https://github.com/szpak/mockito-java8/) and there is a chance it can be useful also for some other FOSS authors.

 ## Quick start

 To be precisely defined.
 In the meantime please take a look at the [Dummy CD project](https://github.com/szpak/dummy-cd-project/tree/cDeliveryBoy)